Charles Wyplosz

-Charles Wyplosz (born 5 September 1947) is a French economist.
-He is an editor of the International Centre for Economic Policy Research's VoxEU and is currently the director of the International Centre for Monetary and Banking Studies (ICMB) and Professor of International Economics at the Graduate Institute in Geneva, Switzerland.
-He was a founding managing editor of Economic Policy.
+Charles Wyplosz (born 5 September 1947 in Vichy, France) is a French-Swiss economist.

 Life

-He earned engineering degree from Ecole Centrale Paris (1970), Certificat Supérieur d'Études from Institut Supérieur de Statistiques des Universités de Paris (1972), and PhD in economics from Harvard University (1978).
+He earned an engineering degree from Ecole Centrale Paris (1970), a Certificat Supérieur d'Études from Institut Supérieur de Statistiques des Universités de Paris (1972), and a PhD in economics from Harvard University (1978).

-From 1978 until 1996 he was assistant professor of economics and associate dean at INSEAD and during the period 1986–1996 he was professor at the École des Hautes Études en Sciences Sociales.
-Since 1995 he is Professor of Economics at the Graduate Institute of International and Development Studies in Geneva.
+From 1978 until 1996 he was assistant professor of economics, rising to full professor and associate dean at INSEAD.
+During the period 1986–1996 he was professor at the École des Hautes Études en Sciences Sociales.
+From 1995 to 2018 he was Professor of Economics at the Graduate Institute in Geneva and is now Emeritus Professor.
+He served as Director of the International Centre for Monetary and Banking Studies (ICMB) in Geneva, where he launched the series of Geneva Reports.
+He has been founding editor of Economic Policy from 1984 to 2001, of the online Covid Economics Papers review, and served as Director of the International Macroeconomics Programme at the Centre for Economic Policy Research (CEPR) and as Co-Editor of VoxEU.

-He has been editor of Economic Policy since 1984.
-He has served as advisor to various governments (Russia, Cyprus, France) as well as to numerous organisations such the IMF, the World Bank, the European Commission, the European Parliament, the Asian Development Bank.
-He served as Director of the International Macroeconomics Programme at the Centre for Economic Policy Research (CEPR).
+He has served as advisor to various governments (Russia, Cyprus, France) as well as to numerous international organisations such the IMF, the World Bank, the European Commission, the European Parliament, the Asian Development Bank.
+He is a frequent speaker and a regular columnist for several newspapers in France, Switzerland and the UK.

 His areas of research are macroeconomics, exchange rates and the labor market.
-He has worked extensively on money especially the European Monetary System, the Economic and Monetary Union of the European Union, financial crisis, and capital mobility and economic transformation of former communist economies.
+He has worked extensively on monetary policy, especially the European Monetary System, the Economic and Monetary Union of the European Union, financial crisis, and capital mobility and economic transformation of former communist economies.
+He has published many articles in professional reviews and books, including two widely used textbooks listed below.

 He has been awarded the Legion d'Honneur by the President of France.